numpy/numpy/doc/source/user/basics.creation.rst

 the computation, here ``uint32`` and ``int32`` can both be represented in as ``int64``.

-The default NumPy behavior is to create arrays in either 64-bit signed integers (32-bit signed integers on Windows platform) or double precision floating point numbers, ``int64`` (``int32`` on Windows platform) and ``float``, respectively.
-If you expect your arrays to be a certain type, then you need to specify the ``dtype`` while you create the array.
+The default NumPy behavior is to create arrays in either 32 or 64-bit signed integers (platform dependent) or double precision floating point numbers, int32/int64 and float, respectively.
+If you expect your arrays to be a certain type, then you need to specify the dtype while you create the array.

 2) Intrinsic NumPy array creation functions
 ===========================================